PubInv/general-purpose-alarm-device/README.md

 This General-Purpose-Alarm-Device repository defines a 'General Purpose Alarm Device' aka, GPAD module.
 This module has an enclosure and inside is an embedded microcontroller system with features to alert a human of a condition.

-The GPAD does not detect the conditions that need to be alarmed.
-It is a peripheral to a controlling host device, probably another microcontroller.
-The controlling host will assert status through the GPAD to an end user.

 # Versions History
 During the summer of 2022 Version 1 of the GPAD PCB was designed and several units fabricated.